completeness

 the exception

-There's a caveat - what if the hypothesis is fully dependent on the road being paved?
+What if the product hypothesis is strictly dependent on the road being paved?

 Build more gravel roads.